moogacs/docs.buf.build/docs/reference/inputs.md

   - `image.bin` says to read the file at this relative path.
   - `image.bin.gz` says to read the gzipped file at this relative path.
   - `image.bin.zst` says to read the zstandard file at this relative path.
-  - `-` says to read a binary Image from stdin.
+  - `-` says to read a binary image from stdin.
-  - `-#compression=gzip` says to read a gzipped binary Image from stdin.
+  - `-#compression=gzip` says to read a gzipped binary image from stdin.
-  - `-#compression=zstd` says to read a zstandard binary Image from stdin.
+  - `-#compression=zstd` says to read a zstandard binary image from stdin.

 ### json

-A JSON Image.
-This creates Images that take much more space, and are slower to parse, but results in diffs that show the actual differences between two Images in a readable format.
+A Buf image in JSON format.
+This creates images that use much more space and are slower to parse but result in diffs that show the actual differences between two Buf images in a readable format.

-Use `compression=gzip` to specify the Image is compressed with Gzip.
+Use `compression=gzip` to specify the Buf image is compressed with Gzip.
 This is automatically detected if the file extension is `.json.gz`

-Use `compression=zstd` to specify the Image is compressed with Zstandard.
+Use `compression=zstd` to specify that the Buf image is compressed with Zstandard.
 This is automatically detected if the file extension is `.json.zst`

 Examples: